pgroenbaek/dbtracks-stf-profiles/README.md

 These track profiles enable use of the superelevation feature in Open Rails together with Norbert Rieger's DBTracks.

+If you want to generate track pieces to place in a route you are better off using the DPP profiles provided by Norbert with Dynatrax.

 ## Installation

-TODO How to add them to a route
+TODO how and where to add them

 This repository only contains the STF track profiles.
 The textures needed can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).
+You probably have the textures already if you ever need these profiles for superelevation.

 ## Usage

-TODO How to use

-TODO How to enable superelevation in Open Rails
+A guide on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).

-More information on track profiles in Open Rails is [available here](https://static.openrails.org/files/OpenRails-Testing-How%20to%20Provide%20Track%20Profiles%20for%20Open%20Rails%20Dynamic%20Track.pdf).
+More information about the technical aspects of STF track profiles in Open Rails is available in [this document](https://static.openrails.org/files/OpenRails-Testing-How%20to%20Provide%20Track%20Profiles%20for%20Open%20Rails%20Dynamic%20Track.pdf).

 ## Roadmap